braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 Remember, you don’t need to explain what behaviors might precede churn—only what makes a user a churned user.
 Think of this in terms of something a user either does once (`do`) or stops doing (`do not`) that constitutes churning.
 For example, you might consider users who haven’t opened your app in 7 days to be churned.
 You might consider uninstalling, or custom events like unsubscribing, disabling an account, or others to cause a user to become churned.

 #### Churn Window
 Churn Window is the time frame in which a user performs the behavior specified to constitute churning.
-Churn Window can be set up to 60 days.
-When using Full Filter Mode in Prediction Audience, it can be set up to 14 days.
-Note that for windows longer than 14 days, Braze can't estimate if there will be enough user data to build a reliable Prediction until it's in the training process.
-The Churn Window applies after the Prediction finishes building or updating.
+It can be set up to 14 days.
+This window is used to query historical data for training the Prediction.
+Additionally, once the Prediction is created and users receive scores, the Churn Likelihood Score indicates how likely a user is to churn within the number of days specified by the Churn Window.

 Here's an example of a simple definition based on lapsing sessions in the last 7 days.